 How can I delete my account?

-At the moment, you can’t do it manually, but we can do it for you if you’ve decided to leave — and we’ll be sad to see you go.
-Send us an email with the address used for your account, and within 24 hours your record on Lingvist will be gone.
+At the moment, you can’t do it manually, but we can do it for you if you’ve decided to leave.
+Send us an email with the address used for your account, and we will set it up for deletion within the next 14 days (hope you won't be swearing at us during these 2 weeks!).

 How can I reset my progress?